Location & route map

-The start runs downhill out from Balfron High School, with a right and left turn on to Cotton Street, then left on to Buchanan Street, the main street of the village.
-This long downhill section will allow the pack to spread out a bit before the narrower roads ahead.
-Turning sharp left on to Dunmore Street, passing the 1Km marker, the route starts to climb, as the edge of the village becomes near.
-Turning right at the roundabout, we pass the new housing estate on the edge of Balfron, down to the bridge at White Yett Glen then a short sharp up, and the route takes on a different rural character.
-The 2Km marker is passed by at Woodside Farm.
+The start runs downhill out from Balfron High School, with a left turn on to Roman Road, gently downhill to the roundabout, we pass the new housing estate on the edge of Balfron, down to the bridge at White Yett Glen then a short sharp up, 1k marker and the route takes on a different rural character.

 The route now follows the North side of the Endrick valley, and has open views to the river below and the corries and cliffs of the Campsies beyond.
 From Woodend Farm to Dalfoil, the route is gently downhill, with a few twists, turns and undulations.
 From Dalfoil farm to the 4Km marker near Honeyholm is a big downhill, another chance to stretch those legs and get some speed, or alternatively ease off and save your effort for the up hills!
 Looking ahead, you might see Dunmore hill, a rocky lump above the village of Fintry.
 Also on the horizon is Stronend, a big escarpment between Fintry and Kippen.